QuoteScore / Guides

 ❄️ AC Compressor Replacement Cost in 2026

-Updated February 2026 4 min read Auto
+By Matt McCormack Updated February 24, 2026 4 min read Auto

 Car AC problems peak in summer — and so do the repair bills.
 AC compressor replacement is one of the most expensive common repairs, but the cost varies widely based on your vehicle and what parts the shop includes.